-- 1. Prior to receiving approval from the BBS to provide the service the agency shall identify: - a. at least one BBS-certified Lead Teacher to teach the class; and - b. at least one peer mentor to support the class.
+- 1. Prior to receiving approval from the BBS to provide the service the agency shall identify: - a. at least one BBS-certified Lead Teacher to teach the class; and

-- 2. Conducting classes in a location which is in a community setting (i.e., community center, college) is strongly recommended.
-Hybrid or virtual class locations may be offered as an alternative upon approval and instruction from DDSD. - 3.
-Requirements for class organization are to: - an SSE Provider agency provides billable SSE services at one unit per FRC series taught by a BBS-certified lead teacher or FRC student-teacher supervised by a BBS-certified lead teacher as described in section 14.9.3.1 Student Teacher Training; - b. an SSE agency provider may provide billable SSE services a maximum of 1 billable unit per term and a maximum of three units per ISP year; with no lifetime restrictions; - c. develop an FRC class schedule and distribute to regional stakeholders.
+- b. at least one peer mentor to support the class. - 2.
+Conducting classes in a location which is in a community setting (i.e., community center, college) is strongly recommended.
+Hybrid or virtual class locations may be offered as an alternative upon approval and instruction from DDSD. - 2.3.
+Report any concerns of abuse, neglect or exploitation using the protocols found in Chapter 18.2 ANE Reporting and Evidence Preservation - 3.4.
+Requirements for class organization are to: - an SSE Provider agency provides billable SSE services at one unit per FRC series taught by a BBS-certified lead teacher or FRC student-teacher supervised by a BBS-certified lead teacher as described in section 14.9.3.1 Student Teacher Training; - an SSE agency provider may provide billable SSE services a maximum of 1 billable unit per term and a maximum of three units per ISP year; with no lifetime restrictions; - c. develop an FRC class schedule and distribute to regional stakeholders.
 Classes will be scheduled across three terms per year: Fall (September to November); Winter (December to March); Spring (March to May); or Summer (June to August); - d. coordinate with the BBS to determine what area of the county, region, or state there is a need for a class; - e. engage in all activities necessary to disseminate information about scheduled classes to CMs, BSCs, parents, guardians, and other key team members in a timely way to ensure student registration and attendance; - f. ensure that no more than 25 people with I/DD are registered for each class, not counting any persons attending to support those people (regardless of funding source); - g. use DDSD-approved FRC curriculum and design when delivering SSE services; - h. ensure FRC program evaluations and QI/QA surveys are implemented; and - upon series completion, submit a series end progress note for each student to the individual, their guardian and CM, and submit FRC series end data (list of graduates, student-teacher(s), and peer mentor(s); program evaluation data) to BBS.